- Doctors & Departments

 Research has shown that daily stretching exercises can prevent most growing pains.
 Have someone teach you and your child how to stretch the quads, hamstrings and calf muscles.
 Stretch each muscle several times every day.
 The best time often is before the time of day growing pains usually occur.
 Also, be sure your child gets enough calcium in his or her diet.
 Daily vitamin D3 supplementation may also help.

-Barton D. Schmitt, MD, FAAP, is a Board-Certified Pediatrician at Children’s Hospital Colorado.
+Written by Barton D. Schmitt, MD, FAAP, Board-Certified Pediatrician at Children’s Hospital Colorado.

 Call your doctor if pain moves to the joints (hip, knee or ankle), limping occurs or your child’s condition becomes worse.